Our team of experts put some of the best fleeces and hiking midlayers to the test.

 The Alpkit Woodsmoke comes in a light and stretchy polyester fabric with a brushed surface which feels very pleasant against the skin.
 The Thermocore fabric is described as having hollow core fibres which trap air for insulation and there is good warmth here despite the noticeably thin fabric. during testing I wore the Woodsmoke over short and long-sleeved base layers and often it’s been layered under a shell or windshirt.
 The insulation level for layering is useable outside of winter temperatures.
 I’ve found the moisture management very good too.
 While I can wet out the back area under a pack, it does dry quickly.

-Read more: Alpkit Woodsmoke full review
+Read Peter’s full Alpkit Woodsmoke review

 Smartwool Women’s Intraknit Active Full Zip Jacket